Philips Hue White and Color Ambiance

-After spending hundreds of hours testing dozens of smart lights, the best smart lights are the Philips Hue White bulbs and the Lifx+.
-Fairly simple to set up, these work with a lot of smart devices and have the most features of any lights on the market.
+After spending hundreds of hours testing dozens of smart lights, the best smart light bulbs are the Philips Hue White and Color Ambiance bulbs and the Lifx+.
+Fairly simple to set up, these smart light bulbs work with a lot of smart devices and have the most features of any lights on the market.

 If you’re on a budget, check out the Sengled Element Starter Kit, or the Xiaomi Yeelight Smart Bulb.
 Both are cheaper than Philips Hue’s bulbs, but don’t have as many features and integrations.